WP Clipart Contest

 As many as you'd like.
 If you're doing a good job, this will only increase your chances.

-Divide your number of entries by the total number of entries, then multiply that by the quality of your work (on a scale from 0-1, non-inclusive.)
-As you can see, there are two variables you might not know included -- the number of entries (which I will list below), and the quality of the work submitted (which is subjective.)
+Divide your number of entries by the total number of entries, then multiply that by the quality of your work (on a scale from 0-1.)
+As you can see there are but two variables; the number of entries you will be able to track on the submissions page -- the quality of your work, however, is subjective.

 The contest is not a lottery, the entries will be judged by myself.
 My family, friends and associates are not eligible.